 to build an inclusive and iconic waterfront destination that celebrates innovation, diversity and community.

-Moving the Sydney Fish Markets to the head of the bay unlocks approximately 10.4 hectares of harbourside land.
+Moving the Sydney Fish Market to the head of the bay unlocks approximately 10.4 hectares of harbourside land.

 It presents a rare opportunity for urban renewal with new housing, employment and harbourfront community spaces located less than 1km from the Sydney CBD.